AlexLewz/arc4/README.md

 How it works -
-Consider that we have unique hardware register where we can direct shift for everyone line or column.
+Suppose that we have unique hardware register where we can direct shift for everyone line or column.
 We can do it parallel.